bobbylight/RSTAUI/distfiles/readme.txt

      * Find Dialog
      * Replace Dialog
      * Go to Line Dialog
+     * Text File Properties Dialog (requires use of TextEditorPane)

   Searching support is fully featured - regex searches, match case, whole word, searching forward and backward, mark all occurrences.
 Note that the actual